matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

 pixels.
 Due to sensor noise there are still some background pixels which get through at this level. `THRESHOLD_BIAS` is chosen to account for this.

-The above isn't perfect: Some stars have multiple contiguous regions associated with them.
-We account for this by [dilating](https://en.wikipedia.org/wiki/ Dilation_(morphology)) the mask by a small amount, thereby joining up nearby
+The above isn't perfect: Some stars can have multiple contiguous regions associated with them or, as is the case above, Pluto or its moon Charon can generate multiple regions around its fringe.
+Having a significant number of false positives may cause problems for the next step, so let's account for this by [dilating](https://en.wikipedia.org/wiki/Dilation_(morphology)) the mask by a small amount, thereby joining up nearby regions:
-regions:

 {% highlight python %}
     DILATION_SIZE = 9